 By Vinod Varshney

-B K Sikri (second from the left) informing the media about the
+Organizing Secretary of the 70th Indian PharmaceuticalCongress, B K Sikri (second from the left) informing the media about the issues that plague the Indian pharma industry. |

 Indian pharma industry has been growing fast over the last few years and is estimated to grow at an enhanced compound annual rate of 22.4 to reach 55 billion US dollars in the next two years.
 Yet there are signs of worries as numerous issues have cropped up that need to be addressed at the earliest to face the emerging new challenges.
 Pharma leaders believe that there is immense potential in India to become the global pharma leader and supplier of quality drugs at an affordable price to the world.